-Goodwill and intangible assets are not included in invested capital since the amounts recognized are not comparable between segments due to differences in the intensity of acquisition activity and changes in accounting standards which were applicable at various points in time when the Group undertook significant acquisitions.
+Goodwill and intangible assets are not included in invested capital since the amounts recognized are not comparable between segments due to differences in the intensity of acquisition activity and changes in the accounting standards that were applicable at various points in time when the Group undertook significant acquisitions.
 Nevertheless, allocations of goodwill and intangible assets by segment and product and the related impairment expenses are provided.